OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 11. Wait for the deployment to finish.
 You can check the progress of the deployment from the "Notifications" pane of the Azure Portal.
 It can take more than 10 minutes for the deployment to finish.

 12. Once the deployment has finished, you would be directed to a page that has the following fields:
-* botId - This is the Microsoft Application ID for the FAQ Plus [Version 2] bot.
+* botId - This is the Microsoft Application ID for the FAQ Plus bot.
-* appDomain - This is the base domain for the FAQ Plus [Version 2] Bot.
+* appDomain - This is the base domain for the FAQ Plus Bot.

 # Step 3: Set up authentication for the configuration app